Beadline

 Back to Bead Line Home Page

 I have always loved and collected beads, but it took my sister Tina, to get me interested in beading as an art form once againIn 1999 I attended a "Bead Cave" in Rhode Island and picked up a new passion - seed bead-crochet.
 Bead-crochet work has a suppleness to it that isn't to be found in any other bead work.
 A bracelet gently rolls over your hand and sits on the wrist with no clanking or noise - perfect for those with metal allergies.
 The Victorian-Style, or Flapper-era lariats at 40" to 50" offer endless variations of wearability.
 They slink & flow around your neck, are light weight and hang with an elegance of another era.
-Playing with all the design possibilities in bead-crochet finally led to publishing two books on the technique; "Bead Crochet Ropes" and "Patterns & Graphing for Bead Crochet Ropes".
+Playing with all the design possibilities in bead-crochet finally led to publishing several books on the technique.
+Most of my publications can be found on Amazon or as eBooks on Sova-Enterprises.

 I enjoy working in just about every beading technique there is.
-As an antidote to the structure of bead-crochet I frequently indulge in freeform peyote.
+As an antidote to the structure of bead-crochet I frequently indulge in freeform peyote or bead embroidery.
 Quite frequently I find that a pre-designed piece just will not cooperate and becomes something else again.
-It's the primary reasons that I like working in bead embroidery and freeform techniques as they allow for freedom of expression, by design or otherwise.
+It's the primary reasons that I like working in embroidery and freeform techniques as they allow for freedom of expression, by design or otherwise.

 email me